Faculty Chair, Leadership Initiative

 Professor Hill’s consulting and executive education activities have been in the areas of leadership development, talent management, leading change and innovation, implementing global strategies, and managing cross-organizational relationships.
-Organizations with which Professor Hill has worked include General Electric, Reed Elsevier, Accenture, Pfizer, IBM, MasterCard, Mitsubishi, Morgan Stanley, the National Bank of Kuwait, AREVA, and The Economist.
+Organizations with which Professor Hill has worked include General Electric, RELX, Accenture, UnitedHealth Group, IBM, MasterCard, Mitsubishi, Morgan Stanley, National Bank of Kuwait, AREVA, The Economist, and Salesforce.com.

-Professor Hill is a member of the Board of Directors of State Street Corporation, Eaton Corp., and Harvard Business Publishing.
-She is a trustee of the The Bridgespan Group and the Art Center College of Design.
-She is on the Board of Advisors for the Nelson Mandela Children’s Fund USA and a Special Representative to the Board of Trustees of Bryn Mawr College.
-She is a former member of the Board of Trustees of The Rockefeller Foundation.
-She is also on the Advisory Board of the Aspen Institute Business and Society Program and is an Overseer Emerita for the Beth Israel Deaconess Medical Center Board in Boston.
+Professor Hill is a member of the Board of Directors of State Street Corporation, Eaton Corp., Harvard Business Publishing, and the Global Citizens Initiative, Inc. She is a trustee of the Art Center College of Design.
+She is a Special Representative to the Board of Trustees of Bryn Mawr College.
+She is also on the Advisory Board of the Aspen Institute Business and Society Program.
+She is a former member of the Board of Trustees of The Rockefeller Foundation and The Bridgespan Group, and a former member of the Board of Advisors for the Nelson Mandela Children’s Fund USA.

-Dr. Hill did a post-doctoral research fellowship at the Harvard Business School and earned a Ph.D. in Behavioral Sciences at the University of Chicago.
-She received her M.A. in Educational Psychology with a concentration in measurement and evaluation from the University of Chicago.
+Hill did a post-doctoral research fellowship at the Harvard Business School and earned a Ph.D. in Behavioral Sciences at the University of Chicago.
+She received her M.A. in Educational Psychology from the University of Chicago.
 She has a B.A., summa cum laude, in psychology from Bryn Mawr College.